Science of Reading

 According to this theory, it is clear that strong reading comprehension depends on the combination of these skills.

-• Scarborough’s Reading Rope: A theory that was created to help educators understand what is necessary to create proficient readers.
-Created by Dr. Hollis Scarborough, this theory is embodied by a model (originally made of pipe cleaners) that comprises two main sections- word recognition and language comprehension.
-Each strand of this rope is then broken down into smaller strands of skills such as vocabulary and sight recognition.
-When woven together, these strands form the foundation of the rope that represents reading proficiency.
+• The Reading Rope: A theory that was created to help educators understand what is necessary to create proficient readers.
+Created by Dr. Hollis Scarborough, this theory is embodied by a model (originally made of pipe cleaners) that comprises two main sections: word recognition and language comprehension.
+Each strand of the rope represents different reading skills such as vocabulary and sight recognition.
+When woven together, they form the foundation of the rope that depicts reading proficiency.

-As a whole, Science of Reading Research aims to inform instruction and creates best practices to achieve greater academic success.
+As a whole, Science of Reading research aims to inform instruction and create best practices to achieve greater academic success.

 Putting Science of Reading Theory Into Practice